 Chris AltchekChief Executive Officer, Co-founder

 Chris Altchek is CEO and co-founder of Mic.
 Mic helps our generation understand what’s happening in the world, why it matters, and how it impacts us.
 Before starting Mic, Altchek worked in investment banking at Goldman Sachs.
 Earlier experiences include policy work for the National Economic Council at the White House and voter outreach for New York City Mayor Michael Bloomberg’s successful 2009 re-election.
 Altchek was named to the 2014 Forbes’s 30 Under 30 list.
 Reach me at chris (at) mic (dot) com.

 Jake Horowitz is the co-founder and editor-in-chief of Mic.
 He manages the editorial team & runs content strategy and site growth.
 Before Mic, he worked at Change.org.
 Jake graduated from Stanford University.
 He was named to the 2014 Forbes’s 30 Under 30 list.

 Adam Jaffe is the VP of Content at Mic.
 Previously, he spent time working on Wall Street and writing screenplays in Hollywood.
 Adam graduated from the Wharton School of the University of Pennsylvania with a major in Finance.

-With his buzzworthy site PopCultureBrain.com, Alex has become a leading figure in emerging social networks and entertainment news.
+With his buzzworthy Tumblr blog and website PopCultureBrain.com, Alex has become a leading figure in emerging social networks and entertainment news.
 Sourced by dozens of top destinations, including NY Magazine, BuzzFeed, and Videogum, Pop Culture Brain has been featured by BuzzFeed and TIME as the best pop culture blog on Tumblr.
-Alex's writing has also appeared on The Huffington Post, GQ.com, Pop Eater, and Time Warner Cable.
+Alex is currently a programming editor for Mic, and manages the media company’s Twitter and Tumblr presences.
+Alex's writing has appeared on The Huffington Post, GQ.com, Mic and Time Warner Cable.

 Bayo manages brand partnerships at PolicyMic.
 Before joining PolicyMic, Bayo worked on an education startup that looked to build a better way to have class discussions online.
 His interests include exploring NYC, playing soccer, and trying new restaurants.
 Bayo graduated from Columbia University.